Why is my roof decking ice dams

 Frequently Asked Questions

-Signs of an ice dam include icicles along the roof edge, water stains on interior ceilings and walls, and damage to the roof decking and shingles.
+Signs of an ice dam include icicles forming along the roof's edge, water stains or moisture on the interior ceilings or walls, and visible ice buildup on the roof.

 Can I remove an ice dam myself?